Shredder5262/fetchart_extra/README.md

-#fetchart_extra
+fetchart_extra

 A beets
- plugin that extends the built-in fetchart functionality to download additional album artwork types: discart (CD art), back covers, and spines.
+ plugin that extends the built-in fetchart to download extra album artwork: discart (CD art), back covers, and spines.

 ✨ Features

-Fetches discart, back covers, and spines from multiple online sources
+Fetches artwork from multiple sources:

 Fanart.tv